LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/mapping-content-metadata.md

 ### Supported LivePerson attributes

-When you [add a CMS knowledge base with LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html#add-a-cms-kb-with-liveperson-ai), one setup step involves configuring the request to fetch the articles' metadata.
+When you [add an external knowledge base with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html#add-an-external-kb-with-liveperson-ai), one setup step involves configuring the request to fetch the articles' metadata.
 This includes defining the transformation specification for the data that is returned.
 The following LivePerson attributes are supported:

 | LivePerson Attribute | Description | Mandatory? |
 | --- | --- | --- |